DomView§

 const model = new Model({ name: 'cool text' });

-return new SampleView(model, { app });
+return new SampleView(model, { app });.classed§

 find(…).classed(className: String, data: From[Boolean]): Template

-mutator ensures that if data
+The classed mutator ensures that if data is === true, then the DOM node(s)

-will have the HTML class className
+will have the HTML class className applied.
+If data is anything other than

-, it will not have className
+true, it will not have className.

 const SampleView = DomView.build(